wdi-sg/gitbook-2018/06-ruby-rails/rails-intro/active_record/readme.md

   :database => "tunr_db"
 )

-require_relative "models/artist" # require the Artist class definition that we defined in the models/artist.rb file
+require_relative "artist" # require the Artist class definition that we defined in the artist.rb file

 # This will put us into a state of the byebug REPL, in which we've established a connection